BigDogEnergy/BigDogEnergy/readme.md

 If your team needs someone who is ready to learn, and eager to succeed:
 - 📫 Find me on: [LinkedIn](https://www.linkedin.com/in/chris-gomez-714508158/).
 - ⚡ Fun fact: I like to ride my Onewheel on the beach during low tides.
+The sand is just compact enough from the moisture that you can sand surf.

 San Diego, CA
 📧 chrisgomezsd@gmail.com